 Online readers scan more than they read.
 Structure content for quick scanning with short paragraphs, clear subheadings, bullets, and embedded interactive tools.

 Embedding a calculator or quiz turns passive reading into active value.
-For example, a finance article that includes an embedded Mortgage Calculator or a business article linked to the Business Valuation Estimator gives readers immediate, personalized value and increases engagement.
+For example, a finance article that includes an embedded Mortgage Calculator or links to the Business Valuation Estimator gives readers immediate, personalized value and increases engagement.

 Test and Refine Your Approach